bhdevops-sys/landing_monitoring/landing_monitoring.md

 #### User Guide

 1. **Creating an Account:**
-   - Download the app from the device’s app store.
+   - Download the appsheet app from your device's app store;Google play, App store.
-   - Register an account using your email and a secure password.
+   - Create an account using your email and set a password (link to app will be shared to this account by app creator).

 2. **Navigating the Interface:**
    - **Home Screen:** Offers options for data logging, reports, and user settings.